Headaches - tension

 Headaches in Children

-Tension-type headaches are rare before age 4 but become more common throughout childhood, reaching a peak at around age 13.
+Tension-type headaches are rare before age 4 but become more common throughout childhood, reaching a peak at around age 13, and occurring in as many as 48% of children according to some studies.
 Children with tension-type headaches often suffer from an accompanying emotional or psychological disorder.

 Factors associated with childhood tension-type headaches include: